beeltec/vsix/README.md

 # vsix

-A command-line tool to download and install VSCode extensions from the marketplace.
+A command-line utility that downloads and installs .vsix extensions into Visual Studio Code and Cursor

 ## Features